Daredevil tries to atone for his and her sins in new #1 relaunch

 While Matt Murdock is front and center on the cover of Daredevil #1, Elektra's time as the 'Woman Without Fear' won't be forgotten as the new series will address the future of both Matt and Elektra and "the brutal cost" of being Daredevil.

-The recently announced Elektra #100 by writer Ann Nocenti will seemingly lead into the new Daredevil series as well.
+The recently announced Elektra #100 by writer Ann Nocenti and various artists will seemingly lead into the new Daredevil series as well.

 Marvel promises new enemies and "radical changes" to Daredevil’s mythos, and the "darkest Hell’s Kitchen to date."